alexisrsantos/itstheeconomy_pr/README.md

 # Puerto Rico exodus: Long-Term Economic Headwinds Prove Stronger than Hurricane Maria
 We provide the data to reproduce our the figures included in the article of reference.

 Santos-Lozada, A. R., Kaneshiro, M., McCarter, C. and Marazzi, M. *Puerto Rico exodus: Long-Term Economic Headwinds Prove Stronger than Hurricane Maria*.
-Under Review following Revise and Resubmit.
+Under Review (following first R&R).

 # Open-Access version
 A pre-print of our paper is available via [SocArXiv](https://socopen.org/).